Dask

 • Distributed computation for terabyte-sized datasets

-Dask DataFrame helps you process large tabular data by parallelizing pandas, either on your laptop for larger-than-memory computing, or on a distributed cluster of computers.
+Dask DataFrame helps you process large tabular data by parallelizing Pandas, either on your laptop for larger-than-memory computing, or on a distributed cluster of computers.

 Just pandas: Dask DataFrames are a collection of many pandas DataFrames.